scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

 To validate a certification path, a relying party builds a collection of root certificates known as the trust anchor pool.
 Because TRC updates can introduce a grace period where multiple TRCs overlap, relying parties MUST execute the following steps to determine the correct trust anchor pool for a given verification time:

-1. From the set of all available TRCs for the ISD, filter out TRCs whose validity start time (`notBefore` date) precedes the verification time.
+1. From the set of all available TRCs for the ISD, keep only TRCs whose validity start time (`notBefore` date) is at or before the verification time.

 2. From the remaining TRCs, identify those with the highest base number, then select the TRC with the highest serial number.